Safety first! Creating a safe spot

 • Some hosts have found that guests really appreciate a latch on the inside of the gate to the spot so that guests that are in the spot can latch it and ensure that no one enters the spot while they are in the spot.
 This can give guests with sensitive dogs additional peace of mind.

-• Make sure that you have adding any potential hazards to your spot detail page.
+• Make sure that you have added any potential hazards to your spot detail page.

-• Pro tip: hosts can set up auto messages to be sent to first time guests.
+• Hosts can set up auto messages to be sent to first time guests.
 This can be a great way to remind guests of important access instructions and safety rules.

 Ready to host?
 You can learn more and get started here.